Spooky Halloween Meringue Swirls

 It was honestly one of the first times I’ve really attempted something crafty in the kitchen, and it was definitely one of the only times it turned out looking awesome (if I do say so myself).

 This year, I thought I would continue the craftiness surrounding Halloween with another stupid simple recipe.

 Aren’t these black and orange meringue swirls so much fun?!?

 I am in love with how these turned out.
-I never knew how well meringue held its color until I tried this recipe and I am so glad that I did!
+One thing I never knew is how well meringue holds its color!
+That is, until I tried this recipe and I am so glad that I did!
 I thought there was going to be some sort of magic trick to get it to stay bright and vivid, but there’s not.

 All you need is some gel food coloring in orange and black to make these swirls come to life.